 - Making/Brewing tea: the time and frequency of making tea vary greatly, which is related to the type of tea, the temperature of water and the amount of tea leaves.

-- Tea sets: the material of the tea sets can affect the taste of tea as well, because different tea sets have different thermal conductivity.
-Besides, the appearance of the tea sets is also important to express tea art.
+- Tea sets: the material of the tea sets will affect the taste of tea as well, because different tea sets have different thermal conductivity.
+Besides, the shape and the appearance of the tea sets are also important to express tea art.

 - Choosing environment: different environments for making tea will create different themes and effects.
 The literati pursue quietness and elegance; the nobles pursue luxury and nobility.